 The retailer is “seeing some reductions in expensive real estate” in Europe, Murphy said.
 Weakened demand and austerity measures are a concern there, he said.

 Costco, which is adding more pharmacies and vision centers to lure customers to its stores, this month said it would buy out the partner in its Mexican joint venture for 10.65 billion pesos ($765 million.)
 The retailer would gain a 50 percent stake in Costco de Mexico and the power to expand in the nation, where it has 32 stores and unit growth has stagnated.

 Costco is also considering opening stores in Turkey, Murphy said.

 “It’s a fabulous market with great potential,” he said.
 “We’re prioritizing markets, but it’s not in the top 10.”

-Costco fell (COST) 1.2 percent to $90.40 at the close in New York.
+Costco fell (COST:US) 1.2 percent to $90.40 at the close in New York.
 The Issaquah, Washington-based company has gained 8.5 percent this year.

 Costco operates more than 600 warehouses worldwide, including about 435 in the U.S. and Puerto Rico, and 22 in the U.K.

 To contact the reporters on this story: Leslie Patton in Chicago at email@example.com; Ercan Ersoy in Istanbul at firstname.lastname@example.org

 To contact the editor responsible for this story: Robin Ajello at email@example.com